Preparing for Therapeutic Fasting: The Week Before Arrival

 What is organised before arrival

-Arrival day as a soft transition
+The arrival day as a soft transition

-Thinking ahead beyond the fast
+Thinking beyond the fast

 Preparing for and discovering therapeutic fasting at Tannerhof